• Skip to primary navigation

 Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 50 mins
+Cook Time 50 minutes mins

-Total Time 1 hr
+Total Time 1 hour hr

 8

-This steel cut oat bake is as tasty as it is healthy, making it the perfect breakfast for weekend brunches that can easily be reheated throughout the week.
+This steel cut oat bake is as tasty as it is hearty, making it the perfect breakfast for weekend brunches that can easily be reheated throughout the week.
 The recipe is naturally delicious as is, but you can top with sweetened or flavored yogurt to take it to a whole new level!

 Ingredients